 If baby isn’t uncomfortable or fussy, there’s probably nothing to worry about.

-Your breastfed baby should have two or more good sized poops a day for the first 6-8 weeks.
-After two month of age, anything from daily poops to once a week poops is considered normal.
+Your breastfed baby should have four or more good sized poops a day for the first 6-8 weeks.
+After two months of age, anything from daily poops to once a week poops is considered normal.
 This is because breastmilk is so well absorbed and there’s very little waste leftover.

 Having said that, I was always grateful that my babies went daily!